Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

-Subsequently, we extend our analysis to a more challenging scenario involving a higher volume of CU requests, examining how each method performs in terms of fidelity and efficiency.
-Specifically, we keep the total number of samples to be forgotten fixed at 10,000 while doubling the number of unlearning requests from 25 to 50, as presented in Figure~\ref{fig:continual-unlearning-4}.
-From the results, we observe a notably catastrophic degradation in model fidelity for WoodFisher and NegGrad+, which was not observed in Figure~\ref{fig:continual-unlearning-3}.
+Subsequently, we extend our analysis to a more challenging scenario by doubling the CU requests from 25 to 50, as presented in Figure~\ref{fig:continual-unlearning-4} and Tables F-IV to F-VI.
+From these results, we observe a notably catastrophic degradation in model fidelity for WoodFisher and NegGrad+, which was not observed in Figure~\ref{fig:continual-unlearning-3}.
 This observation indicates that these baselines are sensitive to the number of CU requests and may experience severe fidelity collapse when handling frequent requests.
-Meanwhile, in terms of efficiency, increasing the number of requests also leads to varying degrees of additional time cost for all methods.
-For our ACU, the cumulative time cost increases only moderately from 12.68 seconds at 25 requests to 18.16 seconds at 50 requests, representing just a 1.43× increase.
-By comparison, for instance, NegGrad+ sees its cumulative time cost rise sharply from 815.13 seconds to 2769.09 seconds, a surge of up to 3.40×.
+Meanwhile, the cumulative time cost of our ACU increases only from 12.68 seconds at 25 requests to 18.16 seconds at 50 requests, representing just a 1.43× increase.
+By comparison, for instance, NegGrad+'s time cost rises sharply from 815.13 seconds to 2769.09 seconds, a surge of up to 3.40×.
 These results highlight that our ACU not only achieves superior efficiency in both scenarios but also shows greater robustness to the number of CU requests.